Introduction

 Crime Rate in Berlin

-When it comes to crime, Berlin is generally considered a safe city.
-Like any large metropolitan area, it has its share of petty crimes such as pickpocketing and bicycle theft.
-However, violent crimes are relatively low compared to other major cities in Europe or globally.
+Berlin is a safe city when it comes to crime.
+It is like any large metropolitan area, and like any large metropolitan area it has its share of petty crimes such as pickpocketing and bicycle theft.
+But violent crimes are low compared to all other major cities in Europe or throughout the world.

 Tips for Staying Safe